 The legal and regulatory requirements under which independent charitable patient assistance organizations operate are often complex.
 TAF is fully committed to conducting all activities in full compliance with the highest level of ethics and integrity.
 Prioritizing transparency and being accountable and open in all our business practices is a core value at TAF.
-Accordingly, The TAF Board of Directors ("Board") has implemented a Corporate Compliance Program ("TAF Compliance Program").
+Accordingly, the TAF Board of Directors ("Board") has implemented a Corporate Compliance Program ("TAF Compliance Program").
+This program evolves every year to ensure TAF's culture of compliance is implemented at every level of the organization.

-TAF is fully committed to conducting all activities in full compliance with the highest level of ethics and integrity."
+TAF is committed to conducting all activities in full compliance with the highest level of ethics and integrity.

-The TAF Board provides oversight to TAF's Compliance Program to ensure our commitment to our patients and our work, and to our compliance with the numerous laws, regulations, and policies that govern our conduct in all TAF activities.
-A failure by an individual or the organization to comply with our legal or ethical obligations, even if inadvertent, can lead to civil or criminal liability.
+The TAF Board provides oversight to TAF's Compliance Program to ensure our commitment to our patients and our work, and to our compliance with the numerous laws, regulations, and policies that govern all TAF activities.
+The Board receives regular reports directly from TAF's Compliance Officer to ensure TAF continues to meet our ethical, legal, and regulatory requirements.

-The TAF Board provides oversight to TAF's Compliance Program to ensure our commitment to our patients and our work, and to our compliance with the numerous laws, regulations, and policies that govern our conduct in all TAF activities."
+The TAF Board oversees TAF's Compliance Program to ensure our commitment to our patients and our work, and to our compliance with the numerous laws, regulations, and policies that govern all TAF activities.